Phoenix-031/MedSecure/README.md

 Welcome to the **Med Secure** project repository!
 This web application aims to streamline patient care and provide a secure platform for recording and accessing medical histories.
 It offers features such as user registration, medical history recording, appointment scheduling, data sharing, and more.

+# Attractive point of the application

+**Only the hospital owner can add the doctors
+**Doctor details and cheked befor addying the doctors to the system **Annoimity of patients
+**The medical data remains anonymous
+**Medical data are stored on IPFS and are easiy transferrable **Once the treaatement is over the doctors no longet have the authority or have the details of the patient **If a person needs to see a new doctor he/she can send teh required medical docs throuhg ipfs **Even is the data leask since the wallets are anonymous no one knows who the medical record belongs to **Only the doctors who is monitoring /treating the patient has access to the medical history until the treatement continues.
+**Patients can only give review to the doctors who were responsible for their treatement and aso reviews can be handed over only after the treatement is over
 ## Features

 - **User Registration and Authentication**: Patients, healthcare providers, and administrators can create accounts and securely log in to access the website's features.